Queue Policies

 Per-User Limit

-A job is started on the highmem partition, requesting 32 cores.
+You submit a job the highmem partition, requesting 32 cores.

 This job will start successfully, as it is within the partition’s core limit.

-A second job is submitted while the first job is still running.
+You submit a second job while the first job is still running.
 The new job is requesting 32 cores.

-Because the user is already at their per-user core limit on the highmem partition, the second job will be queued until the first job finishes.
+Because you are at your per-user core limit on the highmem partition, the second job will be queued until the first job finishes.

 Per-Lab Limit

-User B submits a job on the epyc partition, requesting 16 cores.
+User C submits a job, requesting 16 cores.

-Because user A is using all 512 cores within the lab, user B’s job will be queued until one of user A’s jobs finishes.
+Because User A and User B are using all 768 cores within the lab, User C’s job will be queued until either User A’s or User B’s jobs finishes.

 Fair-Share